 Question from Ken: Our church has a 2019 Dell Inspiron 15 5000 5570 laptop in the church office that the pastor and deacons use to access the Internet for research and church business activities.

-For various reasons we don’t have a Wi-Fi network in the church, so we have no choice other than to connect via Ethernet.
+The laptop connects directly to the modem via Ethernet.
+For various reasons they don’t want to have a WiFi network in the church, so the only option is to connect via Ethernet.

-Rick’s answer: Kenneth, you won’t be able to replace your laptop’s bad Ethernet port because it’s integrated into the motherboard.
-But what you can do is purchase an inexpensive USB to Ethernet adapter that’ll effectively turn an unused USB port into an Ethernet port.
+What you can do is purchase an inexpensive USB to Ethernet adapter like this one that’ll effectively turn an unused USB port into an Ethernet port.

 The beauty of these adapters is there is virtually no installation or setup required in order to use them.
-Simply plug it in, and Windows should automatically detect it and install the driver for you.
+Simply plug it in and let Windows do the rest.

 I honestly think this will be the best solution to your problem, and definitely the least expensive, by far.